intel/pti-gpu/chapters/metrics_collection/LevelZero.md

 ```
 After the metrics will be collected and calculated, one can find previously set marker values in `RenderStreamMarker` metric for two reports - the first one will be collected before the target activity, and the second one - after.

-Each of these reports contains `QueryBeginTime` value that shows the time in nanosends when the report measurement is started.
+Each of these reports contains `QueryBeginTime` value that shows the time in nanoseconds when the report measurement is started.
 So to get activity execution time, one should compute the difference between these two values.

 ### Query-Based Collection
 An alternate way to collect hardware metrics is query-based mode that allows one to map collected results directly to device activity, e.g.  kernel execution or memory transfer.